 You might see hyphens or zeros in these two columns - a hyphen here means that no pages have been found that appear to have been directly optmized for that keyword.
 A zero tells us that the keyword is found either in the title tag of a page, or in anchor text pointing to it, but not both

 KEI is one of Wordtracker's most famous metrics.
 Its purpose is to indicate those keywords with higher search volume and lower competition.
-Again, it's on a 1 to 100 scale, and for KEI, a high number suggests that a keyword has good potential.
+A high number suggests that a keyword has good potential.
 A lower number indicates that the relationship between search volume and competition probably doesn't make for a keyword that you'll easily get good traffic for.

 So now we can see in the 'volume' figure how popular a keyword is with internet searchers (the demand), and how much each keyword has been optimized for (the supply).
 We can also easily see where there may be gaps in between these using KEI - and of course, those vital elements in your research - your own common sense and market insight.